vaibhavnaagar/realTime-pollApp/Readme.md

 # Poll Aggregation in Real Time (PART) #

-* The app provides an interface for conducting polls/quizzes/surveys and obtaining the results in real time.
+* The app provides an interface for conducting polls/quizzes/surveys and obtaining the results in real time using websockets.
 * A user who wishes to conduct polls can create an account using a verified email-id.
 * S/He can create classrooms and add quizzes to it which will contain objective questions with multiple choice.
 A classroom can be used by more than one user which enables people to collaborate on projects .
 * The user can publish and close the quiz as and when required which makes it possible to use it as a fun social quiz app or for testing purposes .